WayofTime/BloodMagic/README.md

 4. Open the project in your IDE of choice.
 5. Set `../src/api/java` as a source directory.

+####IntelliJ IDEA extra steps

+1. Navigate to `File > Settings > Plugins > Browse repositories...`.
+Search for Lombok and install the plugin.
+2. Navigate to `File > Settings > Build, Execution, Deployment > Compiler > Annotation Processors`.
+Check `Enable annotation processing`.

 [Setup video](https://www.youtube.com/watch?v=8VEdtQLuLO0&feature=youtu.be) by LexManos.
 For more information, refer to the [Forge Forums](http://www.minecraftforge.net/forum/index.php/topic,14048.0.html).

 ##Custom Builds

-###Custom builds are unsupported.
-If you have an issue using a build not by me (WayofTime), it is not guaranteed that you will get support.
+**Custom builds are *unsupported*.
+If you have an issue while using an unofficial build, it is not guaranteed that you will get support.**

 ####How to make a custom build: